jjzhang329/DinoBomber/README.md

 - with three power-ups
   - explosion extend to the entire row and column
 >attach two images here to show the explosion zone

+## Wireframes

+## Technologies
+- Javascript
+- HTML/CSS
+- Canvas
+- Sprite
+- might need an map editor(three.js?)
+- Webpack

+## Implementation Timeline:
+- 12/31 Thursday:
+  1. Set-up the project blueprint
+  2. Create the js files for game, grid, characters, etc
+  3. Add all other necessary files, css, html, images, sprites
+  4. Using webpack to organize the files
+- 1/3 Monday:
+  1. Using canvas to create the game board
+  2. Create and add the instruction page
+  3. Create and add the initial game state (with map and all characters)
+  4. Set-up the baisc animation loop
+- 1/4 Tuesday:
+  1. Create the move function
+  2. Setup the collision detection!
+  3. Setup the explosion zone and safe zone
+- 1/5 Wednesday:
+  1. Add and render the game over page
+  2. Add the power-up function
+  3. Render the count of power-up on top
+- 1/6 Thursday:
+- 1/7 Friday: Presentaion Date!

+## Bonus Features:
+Potential add-on features:
+- Adding more maps and game characters to choose from
+- Adding battle version (player1 vs player2 or player vs AI)
+- Adding differnet levels